williamdemeo/TypeFunc/Agda/OPLSS/README.md

 ## OPLSS Agda resources

-This directoryu contains some of the Agda resources used in courses held at the Oregon Programming Languages Summer School is 2013 (Licata and Voysey) and 2014 (Norell).
+This directory contains some of the Agda resources used in courses held at the Oregon Programming Languages Summer School is 2013 (Licata and Voysey) and 2014 (Norell).

 + **2014** Ulf Norell gave a tutorial on programming with dependent types in Agda.